 Making use of FMD data

 There are two forms of FMD data that pharmacy owners will be able to make use of.
 The first is the “hard data” which will be printed on each pack, and encoded in the machine-readable 2D data matrix.
 This includes information on the product (name, strength, form, etc.) and the batch/expiry data.
-These should prove useful for stock control, re-ordering, accuracy checking and expiry date checking, for example, and this data can be read and used at any time without a live link to the national verification system.
+These should prove useful for stock control, re-ordering, accuracy checking and expiry date checking, for example, and this data can be read and used at any time without a live link to the UK hub.

 There is flexibility within FMD for national governments to use this data for reimbursement purposes, as well as for pharmacovigilance (drug safety) and pharmacoepidemiology (drug use in populations), however the UK Government has indicated that it does not see any current need to use the data for reimbursement purposes.